Barely a week has passed since the pro-Trump uprising on the US Capitol, and fears have moved forward. Literally.

 The vast majority of the population right now sees a bleak or fragmented future for one of the richest and most influential nations in the world.
 That's all to say.

-In other words, the US poll shows that Americans may disagree as to why America is "falling apart," but the almost unanimous sentiment that this is happening is an absolute highlight.
+In other words, the US poll shows that Americans may not agree on why America is “falling apart,” but the near-unanimous sentiment that this is happening is a stark fact.